 This is probably the single biggest beginner mistake in sales.
-When salespeople get in front of a prospect, they tend to focus completely on themselves.
-They talk about their company, their product or service, their track record—anything to do with themselves—as opposed to digging into the prospect.
+When sales professionals get in front of a prospect, they tend to focus completely on themselves.
+They immediately go into a sales pitch, talk about their company, their product or service, their track record—anything to do with themselves—as opposed to digging into the prospect.

 5. Create your lead gen machine.